 One thing you should know is that since Goldens and Labs are both retrievers, Goldadors are very mouthy.
-They like to have things in their mouth, and if they don’t have enough toys, they may decide that your shoes or your child’s arm belong in their mouth.
-Make sure to train your Golden Lab to help them understand what is and is not appropriate to put in their mouth.
+They like to have things in their mouths, and if they don’t have enough toys, they may decide that your shoes or your child’s arm belong in their mouths.
+Make sure to train your Golden Lab to help them understand what is and is not appropriate to put in their mouths.

 Common Health Issues in the Golden Labrador

 Under normal circumstances, the hybrid vigor theory suggests that dogs that are the product of two different breeds will be healthier than either parent breed.
 Unfortunately, Goldens and Labs are prone to many of the same health issues, which means that Golden Retriever Lab Mixes are still prone to those same health issues.

 The one difference is that Golden Retrievers are significantly more likely than Labrador Retrievers to die from cancer, so the addition of Labrador Retriever to the bloodline may reduce a Golden Lab’s chances of dying from cancer.

 Some common health issues that can afflict both Goldens and Labs and may affect Goldadors include:

 - Elbow dysplasia